iremtanriverdi/API_with_Flask/README.md

-# Week4- Flask model deployment
+# Flask model deployment
+This repo includes how to deploy a model using Flask with Python